tmkneiske/pandapipes-homepage/_pages/start.md

 A network in pandapipes is represented in a pandapipesNet object, which is a collection of pandas Dataframes.
-Each dataframe in a pandapipesNet contains the information about one pandapipes element, such as pipe, junction, sink, etc.
+Each dataframe in a pandapipesNet contains the information about one of pandapipes' component types, such as pipe, junction, sink, etc..
+Each row represents an element of the respective type.

 We consider the following simple example network as a minimal
 example: